 (2) The Commissioner may make an assessment under this section —

-(a) on his or her own initiative; or
+(a) on the Commissioner’s own initiative; or

 (b) on the application of the owners for the time being of the home units.

 (3) If land tax has been assessed on the land for the assessment year in which the application is made or during which the Commissioner decides to assess the land tax in accordance with this section, the Commissioner may reassess the land tax payable for that year in accordance with this section.